minifast/minifast/source/inception.html.md

 ## Story Mapping

-The next step is to down each activity in a workflow into a unit of work with clear requirements.
+The next step is to record each activity in a workflow as a unit of work with clear requirements.
 The facilitator will:

 * Lead the conversation on what stories make up each activity.
   * Reminder: only one conversation happens at a time.